cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-03-27-aot-vs-jit-compilation-in-java.md

 It receives as input all classes from the application, libraries, the JDK, and the Java Virtual Machine.
 Then an iterative bytecode search using state-of-the-art [points-to analysis](https://dl.acm.org/doi/abs/10.1145/3377555.3377885) is performed until a fixed point is reached.
 During this process all the safe classes are [initialized upfront](https://docs.oracle.com/en/graalvm/enterprise/21/docs/reference-manual/native-image/ClassInitialization/) (i.e., instantiated) statically.
-The class data of the initialised classes is loaded into the image heap which then, in turn, gets saved into standalone executable (into the text section in Fig 2).
+The class data of the initialized classes is loaded into the image heap which then, in turn, gets saved into standalone executable (into the text section in Fig 2).
 The result is a native image executable that can be shipped and deployed directly in a container.

 <figure class="jb_picture">